Gordon Wilson (architect): Department of Housing Construction

-In late 1936 Wilson left Gummer and Ford to take up the position of chief architect of newly created Department of Housing Construction, which had been established by the first Labour government to undertake the construction of state rental houses.
+In late 1936, Wilson left Gummer and Ford to take up the position of chief architect of newly created Department of Housing Construction, which had been established by the first Labour government to undertake the construction of state rental houses.

-Not only was Wilson largely responsible for its organisation and development of the new department which was responsible for not only for the design of state housing.
+Not only was Wilson largely responsible for the Department's organisation and development, he was also in charge of the design aspects of state housing.